Children, Third Degree Burns and How to Recognize 6 Degrees of Burns

 What caused the fire on the second floor?
 It could be an electrical wiring problem in rental property that also had an unfinished basement with only a dirt floor - building codes may not have been met in other ways.
 The struggling family in Michigan had to find a new residence, victims of low income caused by a long spate of illnesses and deaths.

 Sixty percent body coverage by 3rd Degree burns in a three-year-old is serious.
 All layers of skin are burned across more than half of the body, leaving her open to infection and dehydration, shock, possible loss of limbs or face, and the need for a tetanus shot.
-Fat, muscle, and under elements beneath the skin may be involved (see the Mayo Clinic link).
+Fat, muscle, and under elements beneath the skin may be involved (Source: Mayo Clinic burn information).

 A common misconception is that there are only three degrees of burns.
 The reality is there are six; however most people will not survive burns past the fourth degree.— DOCCS/Diagnostic and Clinical Care Services of Brevaerd County FL